 Click ok to select the file.
-If the Audit Transformation package is secured with password (In general Yes) then provide appropriate password.
+If the Audit Transformation package secured with a password (In general, Yes), provide an appropriate password.

 Click ok to finish configuring the Execute Package Task.
-Let us Run the Package and see whether we successfully called the package present in the file system using Execute Package Task or not.
+Let us Run the Package and see, whether we successfully called the package present in the file system using the Execute Package Task or not.

-From the above you can observe that, our Execute Package Task is calling Audit Transformation.
-After this Transformation is successful then Execute Package Task will execute.
+From the above, you can observe that our Execute Package Task is calling Audit Transformation.
+After this Transformation is successful, the Execute Package Task will execute.

-Let us open the SQL Server Management Studio and check the result.
+Let us open the Management Studio and check the result.